AI-Mediated Communication Reshapes Social Structure in Opinion-Diverse Groups

-Finally, we examined the entire causal pathways using structural equation modeling \citep{ullman2012structural} at the session level (Extended Data Table 7).
+Finally, we examined the full causal pathways using structural equation modeling \citep{ullman2012structural} at the session level (Extended Data Table 7).
 The path diagram in Figure \ref{fig:path} reveals distinct mechanisms for individual and relational assistance.
-Individual assistance increased message volume, whereas relational assistance strongly increased message sentiment.
+Individual assistance mainly increased message volume, whereas relational assistance increased message sentiment.
 Higher message volume alone was associated with greater stance assortativity, but its interaction with positive sentiment predicted lower assortativity in the subsequent round, reflecting the emergence of more heterogeneous group configurations.
-The effects of assistance on assortativity were fully mediated by conversational dynamics (i.e., no significant direct effects), indicating that structural changes emerge indirectly through interaction patterns rather than direct intervention.
+The effects of assistance on assortativity were fully mediated by conversational dynamics (i.e., no significant direct effects), indicating that structural changes arose indirectly through interaction patterns rather than direct intervention.
 Consistent with our theoretical framing, neither form of assistance directly altered assortativity; instead, structural reorganization resulted from how hybrid expressive processes reshaped local conversational dynamics.